l-papantoniou/bank-project/README.md

     Navigate to the project directory: cd bank-application Build the project using Maven/Gradle: mvn clean install Run the application: java -jar target/bank-application.jar

+Contributing

+We welcome contributions from the community!
+If you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request.
+Check out our Contributing Guidelines for more information.
+License

+This project is licensed under the MIT License - see the LICENSE file for details.